Three young people walking Elfsborgsmarschen

 40 km – Gothenburg’s urban challenge

 The classic Elfsborgsmarschen route takes you on a sightseeing tour through the streets of Gothenburg, mostly on asphalt.
-There are two manned checkpoints at approximately 15 and 30 kilometers where you can take a break, check in, and refuel with fluids, juice, tea, coffee, and simple snacks such as bananas, chocolate wafers, and pickled cucumbers.
-The 30-kilometer checkpoint also has portable toilets and medical personnel to address tired and sore feet.
-If you need to abort the march, transportation back to Partille Hemvärnsgård is available.
+There are two manned checkpoints at approximately 15 and 30 kilometres where you can take a break, check in, and refuel with fluids, juice, tea, coffee, and simple snacks such as bananas, chocolate wafers, and pickled cucumbers.
+The 30-kilometre checkpoint also has portable toilets and medical personnel to address tired and sore feet.
+If you need to abort the march, transport back to Partille Home Guard hall is available.

-The march is planned according to military marching pace: three 5‑kilometer segments at 50 minutes each, with a 10-minute break between each segment and a one-hour rest after 15 kilometers.
+The march is planned according to military marching pace: three 5‑kilometre segments at 50 minutes each, with a 10-minute break between each segment and a one-hour rest after 15 kilometres.
 The total time is 10 hours.
 However, the pace is not a requirement; you can walk at your own pace.

 20 km – Scenic hike